Paying for health insurance, after never having done so, is one of the biggest downsides to self-employment.

 Also, get up to 20% off your monthly share amount if you meet their health incentive requirements.

-Medi-Share’s payments are based on age, size of household, and the program option you choose.
-The annual amount of eligible medical bills that a household must meet before any eligible bill may be shared among the members.
+There is an annual amount of qualifying medical bills that a family must meet before any eligible bill may be shared among the members.

 What You Need to Know

-- Must have a verifiable Christian testimony indicating a personal relationship with the Lord Jesus Christ
+- Must have a valid Christian testimony indicating a personal relationship with the Lord Jesus Christ

 - Share the conviction that believers are to bear one another’s burdens